Liberty Island (Deus Ex): Level content

 JC Denton starts out on the Liberty Island docks, where he is given a brief, but information-dense introduction by his brother, Paul Denton, advising him of both lethal and non-lethal ways of "eliminating resistance".
 Already equipped with a pistol and stun gun, Denton is allowed to choose from one of three additional weapons – the sniper rifle, mini crossbow, and GEP gun rocket launcher.
-Of the three, the GEP gun is generally considered the most useful, as it can destroy a patrolling security robot, and the other two can be obtained within the level itself.
+Of the three, the GEP gun ('Guided Explosive Projectile') is generally considered the most useful, as it can destroy a patrolling security robot, and the other two can be obtained within the level itself.
 Ironically, Paul criticizes the player's choice of the less destructive sniper rifle, despite being part of a law enforcement force.
 The player is given their main objectives after selecting the weapon.
 Nearby, the player can also use a crowbar to obtain binoculars, a lockpick, a multi-tool, and a bioelectric cell from nearby wooden crates.
 Upon proceeding into the level, Denton's handler, Alex Jacobsen, advises him to shoot on sight, demonstrating a marked difference between UNATCO's stated policy of non-lethality, as suggested by Paul, and its orders in practice.

 The player can head to the north dock to meet a UNATCO informant, Harley Filben.
 Filben gives Denton the key to the statue after the player promises not to kill the NSF commander.
 The player can either use the front door, or a stack of crates in back to enter the statue.
 Once inside, the player can free Gunther Hermann, a top UNATCO agent, who is being held in a cell on the compound's lobby level.
 Finally, the player climbs the statue to interrogate NSF commander Leo Gold.
 The player can either kill the commander or talk him into surrendering without becoming hostile.
 Either way, this allows UNATCO to take over the island.
 Denton then enters UNATCO HQ, meeting other personal of UNATCO, and his boss, Joseph Manderley who gives him financial compensation for his actions and a briefing on his next mission.
 Denton then leaves UNATCO to travel to his next mission in Battery Park via a UNATCO boat.
 The UNATCO HQ is later revisited multiple times throughout the rest of the game though the rest of Liberty Island is inaccessible.